Internship Opportunities

 The Engineering Services – Energy Program Team is seeking interns interested in energy management activities for spring and summer 2024.
 Projects will include reviewing utility bills and meter readings, preparing and submitting benchmarking data for various reporting efforts, retrieving energy and utility information from databases, writing reports, and identifying energy savings opportunities.
 Candidates must be willing to do field work that includes, but is not limited to, visiting buildings to obtain physical data and performing or assisting with building energy audits that may require entrance to mechanical spaces.
 Candidates must have a background in engineering or science.
 Preference with core courses such as thermodynamics, fluid mechanics, HVAC, and lighting is a plus.
 Must have excellent computer skills.
 Candidate should also have the ability to communicate clearly, translate complex information for a variety of audiences, and perform various tasks independently.

-Engineering Services – Electrical Group
+Engineering Services - Stormwater Team

 Operational Technology